openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/vp_token_ldp_vp_with_ps.json}}

-The OP MAY also add a `presentation_submission` response parameter along with the `vp_token` response parameter, which contains a JSON object conforming to the `presentation_submission` element as defined in [@!DIF.PresentationExchange].
+The AS MAY also add a `presentation_submission` response parameter along with the `vp_token` response parameter, which contains a JSON object conforming to the `presentation_submission` element as defined in [@!DIF.PresentationExchange].
 This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the VP Token along with format information.
 The root of the path expressions in the descriptor map is the respective VP Token.

 This element might, for example, be used if the particular format of the provided presentations does not allow for the direct inclusion of `presentation_submission` elements or if the AS wants to provide the RP with additional information about the format and structure in advance of the processing of the VP Token.